 Thermal Storage Tanks

 While the recovery of heat and new efficient equipment is the key to the system’s energy efficiency, thermal storage is the key to its economic efficiency.
 Thermal storage tanks allow flexibility to operate the heat recovery chillers and other equipment at times with the lowest energy pricing and then store the hot and cold water for later use when the buildings need it.
-Thermal tanks also contribute to the system’s energy efficiency by allowing the equipment to run at optimal load settings, and, in the case of regular chillers—which are incorporated into the facility as backup for peak-load days—when outside air temperatures and humidity favor evaporative cooling.
+Thermal tanks cost much less than an equivalent capacity of additional heat pumps, chillers, and hot water generators and also contribute to the system’s energy efficiency by allowing the equipment to run at optimal load settings, and, in the case of regular chillers—which are incorporated into the facility as backup for peak-load days—when outside air temperatures and humidity favor evaporative cooling.
 The capacity of each chilled water tank is 5 million gallons, and the hot water tank holds 2.3 million gallons.

-The substation runs on two different transmission feeds from both the north and south to power all of the core Stanford campus, not including faculty housing.
-About 1/3 of the electricity consumed at Stanford will be used to operate the new plant, while the rest will supply power to buildings.
+The substation runs on two different transmission feeds from both the north and south to power all of the core Stanford campus, not including faculty housing, which is on the external utility (PG&E) system.
+About 1/3 of the electricity consumed at Stanford will be used to operate the new thermal energy plant, while the rest will supply power to buildings for lighting, machinery, and electronics such as computers.
 The substation is designed to handle about twice Stanford’s current load or about 100 MW, which is enough to power about 100,000 homes.
 This is both for redundancy and to allow room for growth in the future.
 The facility also has an emergency generator for powering emergency lighting, elevators, safety systems, and even provides enough power to operate the thermal energy storage tank pumps to provide hot and cold water for the hospital during emergencies.

 To assure optimal operation of the CEF for both service reliability and economic performance, Stanford invented a new central energy plant optimization program.